pybricks/pybricks.github.io/_includes/snippets/xbox-pairing.md

 controller light will stop flashing and stay on for as long as the program is running.

+You can see this in the video below.

 ## Connecting without pairing

 The next time you use it, pairing is not required.
 Just turn the controller on.